architect/arc.codes/public/guides/upgrade.md

 - **`npx inventory --nuke`** - **Temporarily removed**
   - This command destroys your app infra, and is not currently available in Architect 6 (but will be returning shortly!)
   - [Follow this feature here](https://github.com/architect/architect/issues/430)
-  - In the mean time, you can manually delete your app (aka "stack" in Cloudformation paralance) from the AWS CloudFormation console
+  - In the mean time, you can manually delete your app (aka "stack" in CloudFormation parlance) from the AWS CloudFormation console
 - **`npx dns`** - **Temporarily removed**
   - This feature is not currently available in Architect 6 (but will be returning shortly!)
   - [Follow this feature here](https://github.com/architect/architect/issues/430)